neochief/geppetto/README.md

 - claude-3-opus-20240229
 - claude-3-sonnet-20240229

+Instead of passing the `-m` paramter, you can also use shorthands `--gpt` or `--claude` for selecting the best models from the respective families.

 ### `-s`: Silent mode

 By default, Geppetto prints the full prompt and the results to the console.
 You can disable this behavior by using the `-s` option.